lypitech/rtype/docs/researches/testingModule.md

 We chose Google Test not just because it is popular, but because it solves specific technical challenges of the R-Type project:

 ### A. Simulation of Network Events (Mocking)
 This is the most critical reason.
-Our server communicates via the network (UDP/TCP).
+Our server communicates via the network (RUDP).
 Testing the server logic by manually launching a client every time is slow and unreliable.
 **Google Mock (GMock)** is included with GTest and allows us to create "Fake" (Mock) network clients.
 * *Use Case:* We can write a test that pretends to send a "Player Shoot" packet to the server.
 We then verify if the server created a missile entity, **without** needing a real network connection.
 This ensures we can validate the "Server Robustness" in isolation.